Vectra, used with provider and patient assessments, helps guide better patient outcomes.

 Vectra provides a personalized score by measuring 12 biomarkers and incorporating information on age, gender and adiposity to measure your patients’ RA inflammation and predict their risk of radiographic progression.

 Up to 42% of patients thought to be in low or moderate disease activity were found to be in high disease activity when measured by Vectra and at risk for joint damage.
-Vectra helps you identify risk so you can take action earlier.
 Vectra helps identify risk so action can be taken earlier.

 Evaluate the success of controlling inflammation by using Vectra and monitoring the scores over time.